vseventer/pelican/README.md

 # Pelican

-> A MVP-app for tracking your pet's medical records.
+> An MVP-app for tracking your pet's medical records.

 ## Getting Started